 Two lost children search for their mother

-Penny and I dangled our feet over the edge of an old dock and stared at the black water below.
+Penny and I dangled our feet over the edge of an old dock, staring at the black water below.

 “I don’t like it here, Jack," she whined.
 "This place gives me the creeps.”